Monday Madness: Ecuador Giants, Pulitzer's Sketchy Contest, Paranormal UFOs, and "Natural Selection" Movie

 The story is painfully reductive: Tyler has an alcoholic mother and a dead father and shoulders, Christ-like (or, given the evidence of the film, mule-like), enormous burdens as he walks the stations of the high school cross.
 He’s new in school but already an outcast as he enters the Jerusalem of high school.
 He makes a friend of Indrid after Indrid saves him from bullying.
 Indrid is charming and intelligent, but smart = evil in this movie, so naturally he has been indoctrinated into evolutionary theory (which his classmates and teachers reject) and is secretly plotting a shooting rampage while also working to keep his friend Tyler from going off with a beatific female classmate (Katherine McNamara) whose saintliness is her only character trait.
 Things come to a head when Tyler discovers Indrid’s plan.

 But here’s the thing that makes the movie worth mentioning: The movie rode roughshod over its director’s intention and ended up undercutting its Christian message.
-Director Chad L. Schiefele cannily disguises the Christian propaganda in his press materials, but the idea that good triumphs over evil because Jesus inspires righteous action quite clearly seems to takeaway the director intends for the film.
+Director Chad L. Schiefele cannily disguises the Christian propaganda in his press materials, but the idea that good triumphs over evil because Jesus inspires righteous action quite clearly seems to be the takeaway the director intends for the film.
 But if you aren’t an evangelical Christian, the film reads very differently, with the charismatic Indrid as its hero and the wooden Tyler as an unsympathetic prick.
 It then becomes the story of a depressed gay teen who finds himself oppressed at every level by a society suffused with conservative Christian piety and that will not let him live freely.
 He’s clearly in love with Tyler, and his efforts to stop their relationship from falling apart when Tyler embraces heteronormative conformity lead him to self-destruction because the conservative, conformist world around him actively rejects him.
 For a movie its director claims is about the “power of love,” it is remarkably uninterested in extending its redemptive grace to those who stand outside a particular community and its strict values.

 Go through the movie carefully (if you are a masochist or enjoy dullness), and you’ll see that Munzert’s infinitely more competent acting ability effectively reverses the relationship of the hero and the villain, and in so doing it reduces the hero to a mostly passive afterthought, the typical damsel in distress role.
 The accidental subtext overtook the intended text, and Schiefele by seeming mistake (unless he is a hell of a lot subtler than I give him credit for--and no evidence suggests that to be the case) made a didactic movie that depicts “Christian” values as a hollow set of aphorisms masking an ideology of intentional ignorance, conformity, and harm.